awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/required-encryption-context-cmm.md

 - reproduced encryption context: Range is every [representative reproduced encryption context](#representative-reproduced-encryption-context)
   - MUST test the full range of representative reproduced encryption context.

+### Decrypt

+These are the same as [Encrypt](#encrypt), but are specified separately so Duvet can link to unique lines for decrypt configuration.

+- cmm: Adds a `"RequiredEncryptionContext"` allowed value
+  - MUST add a `"RequiredEncryptionContext"` value to the `"cmm"` input dimension.
+- required encryption context keys: Range is every [representative required encryption context key](#representative-required-encryption-context-keys)
+  - MUST test the full range of representative required encryption context keys.
+- reproduced encryption context: Range is every [representative reproduced encryption context](#representative-reproduced-encryption-context)
+  - MUST test the full range of representative reproduced encryption context.

 ### Representative values

 #### Representative required encryption context keys